skyguy126/traffic_inference/docs/index.md

   After solving, an inner event is assigned a car ID if it lies on that car’s optimal path; unassigned events are labeled noise.

 #### Comparison of Approaches

 In summary, our system implements two distinct algorithms for associating inner sensor events with vehicle identities:

-- (1) a Kalman Filter with Hungarian algorithm for per-event greedy matching, and
+1. A Kalman Filter with Hungarian algorithm for per-event greedy matching.
-- (2) a global graph-based MIP approach for jointly optimal trajectory assignment.
+1. A global graph-based MIP approach for jointly optimal trajectory assignment.

-**The Kalman+Hungarian algorithm** is computationally efficient and intuitive, updating each vehicle's belief state frame by frame and making assignment decisions based on predicted positions.
+**The Kalman + Hungarian algorithm** is computationally efficient and intuitive, updating each vehicle's belief state frame by frame and making assignment decisions based on predicted positions.
 We expect it to perform well in straightforward, low-density settings, but it may struggle with ambiguous or noisy events that would benefit from considering global context.

 **The global graph-based MIP approach** considers all possible associations and constraints simultaneously, optimizing for the globally most consistent set of trajectories and noise rejections.
 This should make it more robust to ambiguous or missing detections, at the cost of higher computational complexity.

-Between the two, the **Kalman+Hungarian approach is much more strongly dependent on the quality of event data**.
+Between the two, the **Kalman + Hungarian algorithm approach is much more strongly dependent on the quality of event data**.
 Because it makes decisions based only on the current filter state and immediate event observations, degraded event quality (such as dropped, noisy, or out-of-order events) can rapidly undermine tracking accuracy.
 The MIP approach, conversely, is able to use global context to compensate for some level of poor or missing data, making it more robust to event imperfections.

-Finally, there is a key distinction in **inference timing**:
+Finally, there is a key distinction in *inference timing*:
 - The Kalman+Hungarian algorithm can operate truly in real time, updating tracks and making assignments continuously as events arrive.
 - The global graph-based method, in contrast, requires collecting a block or window of data before executing its joint optimization, thus always “looking back” over a period rather than making truly immediate decisions.
 This tradeoff—between immediate, local inference and delayed, globally optimal assignment—will be an important factor in practical system design.

-### **3.4 Hardware / Software Implementation**
+### **3.5 Hardware / Software Implementation**
 Explain equipment, libraries, or frameworks.

+#### Docker/PyLot Development Environment

+`create_dev_cont.sh` and `run_cont.sh` provision a GPU-enabled, privileged, host-networked container with X11 passthrough, enabling CARLA/pylot to render while leveraging hardware acceleration.
+Containerization standardizes dependencies and runtime behavior across simulation and networking experiments.

+#### CARLA and Camera Capture

+The CARLA simulation serves as a controlled environment in which multiple RGB sensors are instantiated from blueprints with fixed resolution, field of view, and frame rate.
+In `spawn_world5_cameras.py`, each camera is spawned at prescribed poses, streams raw BGRA frames into per-camera queues, and feeds those frames to downstream processing without display overhead.

+#### FFmpeg (HEVC) Encoding

+Raw camera frames are piped directly into individual `ffmpeg` processes, which encode to H.264 MP4 (`yuv420p`) at the simulation frame rate.
+This design decouples simulation ticks from disk I/O and preserves per-camera isolation.
+The same script records vehicle trajectories per frame, padding temporal gaps so position logs align with the total number of simulation ticks.

+#### Mininet Wi‑Fi Emulation

+`two_stations_wifi.py` constructs a minimal Wi‑Fi topology (two stations, one WPA2 access point) with interference modeling to approximate over‑the‑air behavior.
+One station streams local MP4s over UDP/MPEG‑TS via `ffmpeg`, the other runs an `ffmpeg` sink, and `tcpdump` captures 802.11 traffic to PCAPs for subsequent analysis—providing a reproducible network path for video delivery experiments.

+#### End-to-End Pipeline Perspective

+CARLA supplies synchronized, configurable sensor data; `ffmpeg` transforms those data streams into compressed video frames; Mininet Wi-Fi emulates wireless link characteristics while capturing ground-truth network traces; and the Docker-based PyLot environment provides the reproducible substrate tying simulation, encoding, and emulation together for controlled, measurable experiments.

 TODO:
-Vamsi - CARLA, ffmpeg (only the part we used), mininet Amy - Pandas? just what part you used
+Amy - Pandas? just what part you used
 Katherine - ortools

-### **3.5 Key Design Decisions & Rationale**
+### **3.6 Key Design Decisions & Rationale**
 Describe the main design decisions you made.

 We chose CARLA's preset town 5 because of its inherent structure as a perimeter and inner areas, with two specific entry points at the east and west sides of of the town.
 This constrains our environment nicely, while still providing multiple entry points to confirm that global tracking works.
 The inner structure is mostly grid-like, lending itself to easy spacing of cameras with non-overlapping fields of view.